mudchina/webtelnet/README.md

 // create webtelnet proxy and bind to io var webtelnetd = webtelnet(io, conf.telnet.port, conf.telnet.host);

+// if you need charset conversion from gbk to utf8 webtelnetd.setCharset('gbk');
 ```

 ## Usage as standalone proxy